Scams in Cambodia: What You Need to Know to Travel Safely

 Are there ATMs in Cambodia that accept foreign cards?

-Yes, ATMs are widely available in cities and tourist areas.
-They usually dispense US dollars, and sometimes Cambodian riel.
-Most international debit cards and credit cards (Visa, Mastercard) are accepted.
+Yes.
+ATMs are common in cities and tourist areas.
+They usually dispense USD, sometimes riel, and most accept Visa or Mastercard debit and credit cards.

 Can I use online “currency-to-currency” platforms before I travel?